 The vulnerability is due to improper memory operations that are performed by the affected software.
 An attacker could exploit this vulnerability by persuading a user to open an attachment or click a link in a malicious email message.
-A successful exploit could trigger a use-after-free condition, which could allow the attacker to execute arbitrary code on the targeted system.
+A successful exploit could trigger a use-after-free condition on the targeted system, which could allow the attacker to execute arbitrary code on the targeted system.

-Adobe has confirmed the vulnerability and released software updates.
+Adobe has confirmed the vulnerability.
+However, software updates are not available.